Approximability Landscape of Welfare Maximization within Fair Allocations: Preliminaries

-An \emph{allocation} of the items $\A = (A_1, A_2, \dots, A_n)$ is a partition of $M$, where $A_i$ is the bundle of items allocated to agent $i$.
+An \emph{allocation} of the items is the collection of the $n$ item sets $\A = (A_1, A_2, \dots, A_n)$ satisfying $A_i\cap A_j=\emptyset$ for any $i,j\in [n]$, where $A_i$ is the bundle of items allocated to agent $i$.
+An allocation is \emph{complete} if $\bigcup_{i=1}^nA_i=M$, i.e., $\A = (A_1, \dots, A_n)$ is a partition of $M$.
+We say an allocation is \emph{partial} if it is not complete.
 An allocation is \emph{envy-free} if $v_{i}(A_{i}) \geq v_{i}(A_{j})$ for any two agents $i$ and $j$ in $N$.
 That is, according to agent $i$'s utility function, agent $i$ does not envy any other agent $j$'s allocation.
-An envy-free allocation may not exist in the problem of allocating indivisible items (e.g., when $m<n$).
-We consider a well-known common relaxation of envy-freeness, \emph{envy-freeness up to one item} (EF1), defined below.
+An envy-free allocation may not exist in the problem of allocating indivisible items (e.g. when $m<n$).
+We consider two well-known common relaxations of envy-freeness, \emph{envy-freeness up to any item} (EFX) and \emph{envy-freeness up to one item} (EF1), defined below.